alexpls/gumroad_elixir/README.md

 ## Configuration

-Configuration properties on the `:gumroad` application are:
+Configuration properties on the `:gumroad_elixir` application are:

 - `:access_token` (required) - The access token used to authenticate to the Gumroad API.
   _(For details on how to create an access token, see [Gumroad docs](https://help.gumroad.com/article/280-create-application-api))._